shotokai/shotokai.github.io/_posts/2017-05-04-angular-cli-production.md

 ---
 layout: post
-title: "Observations on Observables and ngrx"
+title: "Going to production with an Angular CLI app"
-date: 2017-04-10
+date: 2017-05-04
 ---